-The compulsory attendance provisions cited in M.S.
-120A.22 must be enforced through keeping daily attendance records.
+The state compulsory attendance provisions must be enforced through keeping daily attendance records.
 Minnesota State Statute requires that children attend school.
 For students under the age of 12, it is presumed that it is a parental responsibility to ensure the child's attendance.
 Federal "No Child Left Behind" legislation states that our school must have a minimum of 90% attendance rate, in order to achieve "Adequate Yearly Progress".
 Parents, students, and the staff of PRHS need to work together to be sure students arrive on time and attend school regularly.